cardano-foundation/CIPs/CIP-0PRS/CIP-0PRS.lagda.md

 #### State

-The small-step semantics rely on a global state, which consists of the following fields:
+The small-step semantics rely on a global state, which consists of several pieces of information.

-* Current slot of the system
+- Current slot of the system
-* Map with local state per party
+- Map with local state per party
-* All the messages that have been sent but not yet been delivered
+- All the messages that have been sent but not yet been delivered
-* All the messages that have been sent
+- All the messages that have been sent
-* Adversarial state
+- Adversarial state

 ```agda
     record State : Set where